ksheeraj1161/ksheeraj1161/README.md

   - ⚡ Available for Freelancing projects/internship opportunities

-  - 🍔 Currently developing Badelog.in
+  - 🧑‍💻 Currently developing www.Badelog.in

   - 📫 How to reach me _ kandra.ksheeraj@gmail.com